opensauce17/aws_cloudformation_with_python/README.md

-# Development Notes

-This README will document the code for creating and updating the WPF4 stack on AWS.
-DO NOT commit to the master, production or the develop branch.
-When developing, please create a branch from the develop branch and create a pull request.
+# Cloudformation with Python

+This script reads a cloudformation template and applies it to the given AWS region.

 #### Requirements